MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-bot-api/get-a-bot-question.md

 }
 ```

-If the question encounters error when generating the answer, the answer would be:
+If the question encounters an error when generating the answer, the answer is:

 ```json
 {